patinkaew/Project-SCALLOPS/README.md

 ### Laser CARP

 Laser CARP (Collecter of At-Risk Photons) is MEC's novel project to further ensure safety of short-pulse laser system.
-Additional laser (CARP) will be installed to MPA 2 of short-pulse laser to take off leftover energy inside MPA2's Ti:Sapphire crystal after the main laser pulse got amplified.
+Additional laser "CARP" will be installed to MPA 2 of short-pulse laser to take off leftover energy inside MPA2's Ti:Sapphire crystal after the main laser pulse got amplified.
 This simulation will help determine the plausibility of CARP.

 First, amplify the main laser pulse.
 Evolution of energy inside pulse and energy in crystal are plotted below.
 We can see that there are significant energy left inside the crystal after.